Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Speaking and listening exercises are also included, which are more beneficial than just learning to talk.

 Anyone with a smartphone, tablet, laptop, or computer can use it.
-You do not require to enroll in a language school or find a trainer.
+You are not required to enroll in a language school or find a trainer.

-Korean learning apps are less expensive than the cost of taking quality language classes online or at a language school.
+Korean learning apps are less expensive than taking quality language classes online or at a language school.

 Can an app teach you Korean?